-Sections 89A and 159A of the Banking Act apply Part 1 (Special Resolution Regime) and Part 3 (Bank Administration) of the Banking Act (respectively) to English Banking Act Investment Firms as such provisions apply to English Banks subject to certain modifications none of which are relevant to our conclusions as expressed in Annex 1 in respect of an
+Sections 89A and 159A of the Banking Act apply Part 1 (Special Resolution Regime) and Part 3 (Bank Administration) of the Banking Act (respectively) to English Banking Act Investment Firms as such provisions apply to English Banks subject to certain modifications none of which are relevant to our conclusions as expressed in Annex 1 in respect of an English Bank.
+Accordingly, see Annex 1 to this memorandum for a detailed discussion of how Parts 1 and 3 of the Banking Act apply to English Banks.

-199 Regulation (EU) No 575/2013 of the European Parliament and of the Council.
+199242 Regulation (EU) No 575/2013 of the European Parliament and of the Council.

 Directive 2013/36/EU of the European Parliament and of the Council.
-This exclusion is set out in the Banking Act 2009 (Exclusion of Investment Firms of a Specified Description) Order 2014 (SI 2014/1832).
+This exclusion is set out in the Banking Act 2009 (Exclusion of Investment Firms of a Specified Description) Order 2014 (SI 2014/1832) of 26th June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC.